Long Hard Road Out of Hell: Music video

 MTV News reported in 1997 that the Sneaker Pimps would not be involved in the song's music video.
 Manson initially approached Jonathan Glazer to direct the video and asked him to watch David Lynch's Lost Highway (1997) for inspiration.
 Glazer watched the film's opening credits, which feature images of a "road rushing beneath the camera" before falling asleep.
 As the film's opening credits had entered his mind, Glazer proposed that the video center on a man being chased down a dark, desolate road by an old car.
 Manson was unimpressed by this idea and decided not to use it; Glazer would use his rejected concept for his video for "Karma Police" (1997) by Radiohead.
 Upon seeing the "Karma Police" video for the first time, Manson was reportedly upset.

 The music video for the song was directed by Matthew Rolston, and was filmed at the site of Robert F. Kennedy's assassination, the Ambassador Hotel in Los Angeles.
 The video features examples of tableaux vivants, images composed of people holding poses.
 It also features perverted Christian iconography, with the Virgin Mary depicted as being soaked in blood.
 In the clip, Manson is androgynous, and is shown wearing a dress and posing like a pin-up model.
 A group of models who strike sexualized poses in the clip initially appear to be female, but are revealed to be male.
 One of the models transforms into a figure who resembles Aleister Crowley, a Victorian era occultist whose writings have influenced Manson.
 According to Mike Rampton of Kerrang!, the video got little airplay on television due to contemporary attitudes toward gender and blasphemy.
 Manson has said that he likes the video because "it's one part sexy and one part dark."

 The video was featured in the 1997 MTV special "Beavis and Butt-Head Do Thanksgiving".
-Up until Beavis and Butt-Heads revival in 2011, it was the most recent music video to be critiqued by the duo, along with Fiona Apple's "Criminal" video, which was also produced in 1997 and featured in the special.